FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 for the load that satisfies a non-zero Goal Loss Ratio.
 But it is not that obvious how to search for multiple goals at once, hence the support for multiple Search Goals remains a problem.

+There does not seem to be a consensus on which ratio value is the best.
+For users, performance of higher protocol layers is important, for example goodput of TCP connection, but relationship between goodput and loss ratio is not simple.
+See for example [Lencze-Kovacs-Shima] as it discusses various corner cases.

 ## Inconsistent Trial Results